 Cora’s Conservation Corps is a high school service based program where teens participate in four major activities; environmental education, forest conservation, citizen science, and volunteerism.
 Through these activities individuals develop leadership skills, fine tune public speaking skills and get hands-on experience they wouldn’t obtain until college.
-Interested teens can join the program either in the winter or the summer and during any part of their high school career.
+Interested teens can join the program either in the Fall or the summer and during any part of their high school career.
 Cora’s Conservation Corps is an open-ended program.
 As long as the participant is in high school, they can remain in the program for as long as they want.

 - Engage in year-long ecological field studies on our grounds.